 Libby Fischer Hellmann writes Compulsively Readable Thrillers.
 With seventeen novels and twenty-five short stories published, she has also written suspense mysteries, historicals, PI novels, amateur sleuth, police procedurals, and even a cozy mystery.

 She is a transplant from Washington, D.C., where, she says, “When you’re sitting around the dinner table gossiping about the neighbors, you’re talking politics.”
 Armed with a Masters Degree in Film Production from New York University, and a BA in history from the University of Pennsylvania, she started her career in broadcast news.
 She began as an assistant film editor at NBC News in New York, but moved back to DC where she worked with Robin McNeil and Jim Lehrer at N-PACT, the public affairs production arm of PBS.
-When Watergate broke, she was re-trained as an assistant director and helped produce PBS’s night-time broadcasts of the hearings.
+When Watergate broke, she was trained as an assistant director and helped produce PBS’s night-time broadcasts of the hearings.

 Her first novel, AN EYE FOR MURDER, which features Ellie Foreman, a video producer and single mother, was released in 2002.
 Publishers Weekly called it a “masterful blend of politics, history, and suspense,” and it was nominated for several awards.
-That was followed by three more entries in the Ellie Foreman series, which Libby describes as a cross between “Desperate Housewives” and “24.”
+That was followed by five more entries in the Ellie Foreman series, which Libby describes as a cross between “Desperate Housewives” and “24.”